 The rapid development of new and more precise techniques to examine features of human biology has produced tremendous opportunities for progress in cardiovascular research.
 Unfortunately, at the same time, there has been a continuing decline in the number of physicians choosing a career in biomedical research.
 As a result, the need for well equipped clinical investigators is greater than ever.

-These two research programs were established in 2004 under the direction of Dr. David M. Herrington.
-Common features of both programs include completion of a Master's Degree in Clinical and Population Translational Science (CPTS).
-The Master's curriculum includes formal training in epidemiology, biostatistics, molecular biology and genetics, a hands-on basic laboratory practicum and joint mentorship with both clinical and basic science faculty, and participation in external NHLBI-sponsored short courses in cardiovascular epidemiology, and the genetics of complex heart, lung, and blood disorders.
-In addition to the Master’s degree training, the 4-Year Combined Clinical/Research fellows also complete a general clinical cardiology fellowship.
+The 2-year cardiovascular research program was established in 2004 under the direction of Dr. David M. Herrington.
+This program includes a Master's Degree in Clinical and Population Translational Science (CPTS).
+The Master's curriculum provides formal training in epidemiology, biostatistics, molecular biology and genetics, a hands-on basic laboratory practicum and joint mentorship with both clinical and basic science faculty, and participation in external NHLBI-sponsored short courses in cardiovascular epidemiology.

 Visit our Facebook page: https://www.facebook.com/CvdEpidemiologyTrainingProgram?ref=hl